Microtubule organizing center

 The microtubule-organizing center (MTOC) is a structure found in eukaryotic cells from which microtubules emerge.
 MTOCs have two main functions: the organization of eukaryotic flagella and cilia and the organization of the mitotic and meiotic spindle apparatus, which separate the chromosomes during cell division.
 The MTOC is a major site of microtubule nucleation and can be visualized in cells by immunohistochemical detection of γ-tubulin.
-The morphological characteristics of MTOCs vary between the different phyla and kingdoms.
-In animals, the two most important types of MTOCs are 1) the basal bodies associated with cilia and flagella and 2) the centrosome associated with spindle formation.
+The morphological characteristics of MTOCs vary between the different eukaryote groups.
+In animal cells, the two most important types of MTOCs are the basal bodies associated with cilia and flagella, and the centrosome associated with spindle formation.